prayujt/subsonic-streaming/README.md

-# Amperfy + Apple Shortcuts
+# Subsonic + Apple Shortcuts
-Python script that communicates with Apple's Shortcuts to add songs to a private music server running on the Subsonic API.
+Python script that allows Apple's Shortcuts to communicate with the Subsonic API to queue songs to download to a private Subsonic music server.
 Includes crontab script to be run every minute to update Subsonic database.

 ## Link to Apple Shortcut